 NHL & FINNISH NATIONAL TEAM

 My first season in the NHL started with a goal scoring record where I became the youngest player in the modern ice hockey to score a goal in the National Ice Hockey League.
 The record breaking goal of mine was recorded in my first NHL game against Dallas Stars.
 I continued to play strong ice hockey with Florida Panthers and made 24 points in 54 NHL games which increased my chances to be selected to represent Finland at Sochi 2014 Olympic Games.
 It was the most memorable moment in my career so far when Finnish head coach Erkka Westerlund chose me to play centre forward together with Finnish legend Teemu Selänne and talented Mikael Granlund in a starting lineup for team Finland.
 Unfortunately, I was unlucky in the 2nd game against Norway when I suffered a knee injury, which forced me out from the rest of the tournament and the NHL season.
 The injury was a tough test for me, but I fully recovered and became mentally and physically stronger.
-Now I continue to play with Florida Panthers and it is my 4th season.
-I am aiming high and hopefully one day I can bring the Stanley Cup home to Florida
+Now I continue to play with Florida Panthers and it is my 7th season.
+As a captain of the team, I am aiming high and hopefully one day I can bring the Stanley Cup home to Florida

 I hope that my career so far has had an impact and inspired numerous young kids to pursue their ice hockey dreams as well.